 - In November 2022, P2 Science, a chemical manufacturing company, launched its CitroSperse product range, focusing on color cosmetics.
 This innovative line comprises ten bio-based ingredients, including upcycled forestry byproducts, marking a significant step forward in sustainable cosmetic manufacturing.

-- In February 2023, a Malaysia-based beauty brand, R+B, was launched, using spent coffee grounds, fruit waste, seeds, and shells as the core cosmetic ingredients.
+- In February 2023, a Malaysia-based beauty brand, R+B, was launched, using spent coffee grounds, fruit waste, seeds, and shells as core cosmetic ingredients.
 R+B presents a collection of five products featuring the Anti-Cellulite Body Cream, Anti-Cellulite Body Scrub, Deep Cleansing Face Gel, Exfoliating Face Scrub, and Revitalizing Face Moisturizer.
 Infused with coffee, renowned for its potent antioxidant properties, these products offer a sustainable and rejuvenating skincare experience.

 - In May 2023, Givaudan published a patent, WO2023052491A1, on a topical cosmetic composition containing cranberry extract.
 After partially extracting polyphenols from cranberry juice, the extract becomes an upcycled product.

+Download Report3.
 Opting for Guarana Extract as a Coffee Substitute in Cosmetics

 Guarana berries, renowned in nutrition supplements, are now making waves in the cosmetic market.
 The climbing plant Paullinia cupana, native to the Amazon, yields guarana, valued for its antioxidant-rich and highly caffeinated properties.